 Toyota introduced the Prado as a smaller alternative to the full-size Land Cruiser.
 May 1996 saw the release of the newly restyled second generation(J90) being released to the public.
 Although this SUV was meant for work, a new independent suspension borrowed from the Tacoma and Hilux was introduced for added comfort.

 Although the Prado was part of the Land Cruised family, its smaller size made it much more maneuverable and a favorite for off-road enthusiasts worldwide.
-Couple with that with the standard 4WD and plethora of diesel and gas engine choices and you have go-anywhere vehicle that comes with renowned Toyota reliability.
+Couple with that with the standard 4WD and plethora of diesel and gas engine choices and you have a go-anywhere vehicle that comes with renowned Toyota reliability.
 Regardless if you want the smaller 3-door version or a full-size 5-door style, you should start looking for one as soon as possible.

 Nissan Skyline GT-R (R33)